-Bearley is located in the Warwickshire Special Landscape Area of Ancient Arden.
 Development proposals must demonstrate how they are appropriate to, and integrate with, the character of the landscape setting, while conserving and, where appropriate, enhancing the character of the landscape, including important local features.
-Development proposals should ensure that all prominent views of the landscape and important vistas and skylines (known collectively as valued landscapes) are maintained and safeguarded, particularly where they relate to heritage assets and village approaches.
+Development proposals should ensure that all prominent views of the landscape and important vistas and skylines (known collectively as valued landscapes) are maintained and safeguarded, particularly where they relate to heritage assets, village approaches and settlement boundaries.

-Core strategy CS5, CS6, CS12

-Bearley Neighbourhood Plan Survey 2015, Section 4.5 and Appendix 1, Q10 comments
+Core strategy CS5, CS6, CS12 Bearley Neighbourhood Plan Survey 2015, Section 4.5 and Appendix 1, Q10 comments